rern/RuneAudio_Addons/guideline.md

-    must be combined with insert/append to the same SEARCH (avoid double insert) insert/append with SEARCH in the just inserted/appended line number will shift to another +1
+    must be combined with insert/append to the same SEARCH (avoid double insert) insert/append with SEARCH in the just inserted/appended line number will shift to another +1 do not isert/append into another isert/append
+    it will be uninstalled wth that addon
 ```